BlickLabs/vre/README.md

-This Guide is for distributions based on Debian
+Local Develop (This Guide is for distributions based on Debian)
 ------

 ## <a name="index"></a> Index